Cart

 Use a cactus or succulent soil mix for the best results.
 This type of soil is designed to drain well, keeping your plant healthy and happy.
 To make the soil drain better, add perlite or coarse sand.
 This helps with airflow and stops the roots from sitting in water.

 Out in nature, these plants grow in dry areas with fast-draining soil.
 Copying this environment will keep your succulent healthy and vibrant.
-Now that you have the right pot and soil, you're on your way to growing a beautiful Mother of Thousands.
+Once you have the right pot and soil, you're on your way to growing a beautiful Mother of Thousands.

 Next, we'll cover the key planting details to keep your succulent thriving...